0SINTr/osintr/README.md

 - Save URLs of unscraped pages (e.g., social media) in a `.txt` file.
 - Save full page screenshots of each page in the `raw` directory.
 - Extract all the links and email addresses from the scraped pages.
-- Sort the email addresses and URLs based on relevance and save to DATA.json.
+- Sort the email addresses and URLs based on relevance and save to `DATA.json`.
-- Check HIBP breaches and pastes for target and save to DATA.json.
+- Check HIBP breaches and pastes for target and save to `DATA.json`.
 - Optionally use the OSINT.Industries if an API key is provided.
-Save to DATA.json.
+Save to `DATA.json`.

 ### 2. Data Analysis (planned upgrade)

-Once data is collected, the AI functionality automatically analyzes the information inside DATA.json for patterns, hidden links and connections between data points.
+Once data is collected, **0SINTr** will automatically analyze the information inside `DATA.json` for patterns, hidden links and connections between data points.

 **Automated tasks include:**
-- Analyze data inside DATA.json for patterns and insights using OpenAI [GPT-4o](https://platform.openai.com/docs/models/gpt-4o).
+- Analyze data inside `DATA.json` for patterns and insights using OpenAI [GPT-4o](https://platform.openai.com/docs/models/gpt-4o).
-- 0SINTr builds a profile or digital footprint of the target based on collected data.
+- **0SINTr** builds a profile or digital footprint of the target based on collected data.
 - The gathered data is carefully curated and a summary is provided in .md format.

 ---